adrienverge/localstripe/README.rst

 -----------

 - only the **latest version of Stripe API** is supported (on best effort)
+- deprecated properties and features may or may not be supported
 - **no Stripe Connect support**: localstripe currently only supports Stripe Payments, and does not support Stripe Connect